excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 ### detectPosition

-Indicates whether the coordinates should be recomputed (eg to correctly handle the cursor) when the component's position changes.
-This will be disabled by default.
+Indicates whether the coordinates should be recomputed (e.g. to correctly handle the cursor) when the component's position changes.
+This is disabled by default.

 Resizing and handling nearest scrollable parent ([detectScroll](#detectScroll)) is already handled so if there is any other case where position gets updated is where you will want to enable this prop (eg multiple scroll containers, or position updating due to addition/removal of elements in flex container).